What is the vulva?

 How is VIN treated?

 VIN can be treated with a cream that is applied to the skin, laser treatment, or surgery.
-The HPV vaccine that protects against HPV types 6, 11, 16, and 18 is approved to prevent VIN caused by these four types of HPV.
+The HPV vaccine that protects against four types of HPV and the HPV vaccine that protects against nine types of HPV can help prevent VIN caused by these HPV types.

 What is cancer?